 New Zealand Cattle

-According to the USDA, New Zealand beef offers significantly higher nutritional value compared to U.S.-raised beef liver.
+According to the USDA, New Zealand beef liver offers significantly higher nutritional value compared to U.S.-raised beef liver.

 Key nutritional differences include: